tzirakis/Multimodal-Emotion-Recognition/README.md

   * losses.py: contains the loss function of the training.
   * inception_processing.py: provides functions for visual regularization.

-The multimodal model will be available soon to download.
+The multimodal model can be downloaded from here : https://www.doc.ic.ac.uk/~pt511/emotion_recognition_model.zip